JJ/perl6em/txt/1-liners.md

 actually, it converges to something like `-0.382545950491141+0.169962816621862i` after a few iterations.
-The whole point of this is to show how, using just a simple expression, you can defint complex mathematical relations and sequences.
+The whole point of this is to show how, using just a simple expression, you can define complex mathematical relations and sequences.
 With Perl 6, of course.

 Besides, remember, functions are first class citizens, and sequences